quantcdn-templates/app-drupal/README.md

-# Node Express QuantCDN starter template
+# Drupal QuantCDN starter template

 ![Template screenshot](quant/screenshot.png?raw=true)

-This template provides everything you need to get started with [Express](https://expressjs.com/) on QuantCDN.
+This template provides everything you need to get started with [Drupal](https://www.drupal.com/) on QuantCDN.

 Click the "Deploy to Quant" button to create a new repo, QuantCDN project, and deployment pipelines.